 They’re several clues that will indicate weather or not your water supply needs a water softener, some more obvious then others.
 Firstly, check your clear glass or plastic dishes.
 The hard water will cause etching, abrasions and cloudiness and other damage to your once clear dish.

 Another obvious thing to look for is scaly, white mineral deposits around your kitchen and bath faucets.
 This is another result of hard water and can cause very costly permanent damage to your homes plumbing.
-If your clothes vibrant colors are dulling over time and your once bright white T-shirt becomes dull and gray, you most likely need a water softener.
-If you are lacking that smooth and clean feeling when leaving the shower and are experiencing dry skin, you have hard water and are in need of a water softener.
+If your clothes vibrant colors are dulling over time and your once bright white T-shirt becomes dull and gray, you most likely need one.
+If you are lacking that smooth and clean feeling when leaving the shower and are experiencing dry skin, you have hard water.

 What Is Hard Water?